gitter-badger/trickle/README.md

 You can combine the results of up to 22 branches, in which case Trickle will execute the 22 branches in parallel.

 The result of the above workflow executions is `Success(Some("trickle rocks trickle rocks trickle rocks trickle rocks "))`

+### Other code samples
+You can have a look at the sources [here](https://github.com/benoitlouy/trickle/tree/master/examples/src/main/scala/trickle) for other example of usage of the library.
+Including conditional branching and processing of traversable objects.